 - 1. First aid is administered. - 2.
 If serious, parents are contacted.
 Paramedics will be called for potentially life threatening situations or for serious injuries. - 3.
 If the parents cannot be reached, the local emergency contact provided by the parents will be called.
-Please be certain that we have at least two emergency numbers to call in case we can't reach either parent.
+Please be certain that we have at least two emergency numbers to call in case we cannot reach either parent.
 Please do not give a person's name and number as the emergency contact who is gone during the same hours you are away from home (i.e. bridge groups, bowling teams, tennis, etc.) Please keep these numbers up-to-date when people move or change jobs.
 Also, the person(s) given as emergency contacts should consent to be listed.
 They should be informed they may be asked to come to pick up a sick child.
-Emergency cards are used by staff in case of illness or accident and for demographic information.
+Emergency information is used by staff in case of illness or accident.

-If the parents or emergency numbers cannot be reached, emergency medical services may need to be utilized, or a local doctor may be contacted.
+If the parents or emergency numbers cannot be reached, emergency medical services may need to be utilized.
 All accidents, no matter how minor, are to be reported to the teacher in charge, who will refer to the health office if necessary.
-Accidents occurring on the way to school should be reported to the health technician immediately upon reaching the school building.
-If the health technician is not in the building, accidents should be reported to the office.
+Accidents occurring on the way to school should be reported to health office staff immediately upon reaching the school building..

-RE-ADMITTANCE OF PUPIL
+RE-ADMITTANCE OF STUDENT